MicheleGarbin/Smoker-status-prediction/README.md

 The goal of the project was to solve a classification problem: predicting smoker status based on biological variables.

+The statistical methods and models used to address this problem are:
+- logistic regression with stepwise variable selection
+- logistic regression with ridge and lasso penalization
+- linear discriminant analysis
+- quadratic discriminant analysis
+- classification tree
+- random forest

 ## File structure

 - The R scripts and code are located in the `source` folder.
-- The `report` folder contains the LaTeX source files compressed in a `.zip` archive, as well as the compiled PDF report, which you can download directly.
+- The `report` folder contains the LaTeX source files compressed in a `.zip` archive, as well as the compiled PDF report, which you can download by clicking [here](https://raw.githubusercontent.com/MicheleGarbin/Smoker-status-prediction/main/report/Smoker_status_prediction.pdf).

 Feel free to explore the code and the report for more details!